Complexity of simple modules over the Lie superalgebra $\mathfrak{osp}(k|2)$: Computing the complexity

 \section{Computing the complexity}

 In this section we compute the complexity of atypical simple $\osp(k|2)$-modules.
 Recall that typical simple modules over $\osp(k|2)$ have zero complexity since they are projective.
 The key idea is to compute the complexity of the trivial module and utilize \cite[Theorem~4.1.1]{kujawa} to find the complexity of other atypical simple modules.
-To perform these computations for the trivial module, we first find certain bounds on the dimension of the simple $\so(k)$-module $L(r,0,\ldots,0)$. \begin{lem} There are positive constants $C$ and $C'$ that depend only on $k$ such that
+To perform these computations for the trivial module, we first find certain bounds on the dimension of the simple $\so(k)$-module $L(r,0,\ldots,0)$ where $r$ is a positive integer (see $P^{0+}$ in \ref{osp}). \begin{lem} There are positive constants $C$ and $C'$ that depend only on $k$ such that